gagern/node-libtidy/API.md

 <a id="TidyOption.id"></a>
 ### TidyOption.id

-The numeric identifier identidying this option.
+The numeric identifier identifying this option.
 The returned number is not portable across different versions, different builds and perhaps even different machines.
 So be careful using this, preferably only within a single process.